HCIILAB/Scene-Text-Removal/README.md

 ## 3 Feedback

-Suggestions and opinions of dataset of this datset (both positive and negative) are greatly welcome.
+Suggestions and opinions of dataset of this dataset (both positive and negative) are greatly welcome.
 Please contact the authors by sending email to eestzhang@mail.scut.edu.cn.
 ## 4 Copyright

 The synthetic database can be only used for non-commercial research purpose.